azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_02.md

 1. We log the final train and test accuracies to our experiment
 1. We save the model to the `outputs/` folder (Azure Machine Learning Compute will automatically upload that folder to the experiment afterwards)

-To get the training working, we need create an environment, a run configuration and package the scripts.
-Then we "send" them to Azure Machine Learning Compute.
-Azure ML uses the `Estimator` class for that:
+To get the training working, we need create an environment and package the scripts:

 ```python
 from azureml.core import Environment